 In an IVF treatment, your doctor prescribes medications, often including hormonal injections, to stimulate your ovaries to produce mature eggs, monitors your ovarian stimulation and ovarian follicle development with blood tests and ultrasound, and takes the eggs out of your ovaries in a procedure called egg retrieval.

 The fertilization of the sperm and egg takes place outside of the body in a laboratory dish, and the resulting embryos grow in an incubator for a few days in a nutritious broth, called culture media.
 Then, your doctor places a selected embryo (or embryos) directly into your uterus during embryo transfer, and you will get a pregnancy test in 10 to 14 days to see if your embryo(s) have implanted in a pregnancy.

-Intrauterine insemination (IUI) is a fertility treatment that aims to optimize several factors to improve the probability of conceiving: Sperm quality and concentration by washing and placing motile sperm in a small volume of liquid; bypassing potential cervical factors by placing washed sperm directly into the uterus; timing of insemination to 24 to 36 hours prior to ovulation.
+Intrauterine insemination (IUI) is a fertility treatment that aims to optimize several factors to improve the probability of conceiving: Washing and placing motile sperm in a small volume of liquid improve sperm quality and concentration; placing washed sperm directly into the uterus bypasses potential cervical factors; timing of insemination to 24 to 36 hours prior to ovulation optimizes the timing of ovulation.
 The procedure requires women to have healthy fallopian tubes.